MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-entities-portal.md

 ### Describe the new table

-Create a table with the help of AI.
+Create a table with the help of AI Copilot.

 1. From the **Tables** area, on the command bar select **New table** > **Describe the new table**.
 1. Describe the table with the assistance of Copilot.
 More information: [Review the table](../canvas-apps/ai-conversations-create-app.md#step-2-review-the-table-for-your-app)